plasmon360/python_newport_1918_powermeter/README.md

 [See Here fore more detailed explaination !] (http://thecurlybrace.blogspot.com/2010/07/how-to-find-usb-device-vendor-and.html)

 ## Additional notes
-There are many methods in the usbdll.dll, you can see all the methods in NewPDll.h.
-I am using the "Use USB Address" group of methods to connect, read and write instrument commands.
-The methods that belong to this group are:
+* There are many methods in the usbdll.dll, you can see all the methods in [NewPDll.h] (https://github.com/plasmon360/python_newport_1918_powermeter/blob/master/NewpDll.h).
+The methods I use to connect/disconnection and read/write commands are:

 1. newp_usb_init_system - this function opens all USB instruments.
 2. newp_usb_get_device_info - this function retrieves the USB address of all open instruments.